Nerdeo: Who are you and what do you do?

 Nerdeo: On a personal note; what artists inspire you?

-Nerdeo: Could you give any advice to someone looking to get into the VFX industry?
+Nerdeo: Could you give any advice to someone looking to get into the indie film industry as an artist?